CrestApps/laravel-code-generator/README.md

 > A layout is required for the default views!
 The code generator allows you to create a layout using the command-line.
 Of cource you can use your own layout.
 You'll only need to include [CSS bootstrap framework](http://getbootstrap.com/ "CSS bootstrap framework") in your layout for the default templates to work properly.
 Additionally, you can chose to you design your own templetes using a different or no css framework.

 ## Lessons
-Checkout our YouTube channel on <a href="https://www.youtube.com/channel/UCkEd0nOoRf3o0ahspAu7Y9w/videos" target="_blank" title="CrestApps YouTube Channel">YouTube.com</a>
+Checkout our channel on <a href="https://www.youtube.com/channel/UCkEd0nOoRf3o0ahspAu7Y9w/videos" target="_blank" title="CrestApps YouTube Channel">YouTube.com</a>
 * https://youtu.be/l21qNcsMAWg
 * https://youtu.be/infoecfXOCw